MMACS11DC1-2025/class-exercises-daichilee/4.4/README.md

 #Changed numRecursion logic to match criteria of returning value.
 Adds 1+ recursive call to do the same thing

-#Changed settings into a dictionary to make it easier to read and fufill criteria
+#Changed settings into a dictionary to make it easier to read and fufill criteria. also made it non case sensitive for color inputs
 EXAMPLE CASES:

 How many squares to draw?
 Default is 1:  12